Beaver-Kingdom/polling/README.md

 We are planning on implementing a "create poll" feature.
 The best way for us will require a move of the website.
 We will link it here when/if it is made.

 This website is still not perfect.

-Expect some bugs (though we will try to patch them quickly)
+Expect some bugs (though we will try to patch them quickly).

+We may take down polls if they are inactive for too long

 Finally, thanks so much!